Bharathis28/cass/README.md

 ---

-## �📝 License

-MIT License - Feel free to use and modify!

----

 **Built with ❤️ for a greener cloud.**
-**Making serverless computing carbon-aware, one deployment at a time.** 🌍
+**Making serverless computing carbon-aware, one deployment at a time.**